Clidus/ignition/README.md

 # [Ignition](http://www.ignitionpowered.co.uk/)

-A website foundation for when WordPess just doesn't cut it.
+A website foundation built on CodeIgniter.

 **Why do I need it?**

 You need to build a website.
-You've tried hacking it into WordPress and other services, but it didn't really work.
+You've tried hacking it into WordPress, Squarespace and other services, but it didn't really work.
 You need something a little more custom.
 So you decided to build it yourself.

 **So it's a framework?**

-No. Ignition is built on [CodeIgniter](http://ellislab.com/codeigniter), an MVC framework that does a lot of the heavy lifting for you, but once you've set that up you're still starting at a blank page.
+No. Ignition is built on [CodeIgniter](http://www.codeigniter.com/), an MVC framework that does a lot of the heavy lifting for you, but once you've set that up you're still starting at a blank page.

 **So what is Ignition?**